 We will stay overnight in Tavascan

-This is the gentlest leg of thei trek.
+This is the gentlest leg of the trek.
 We will follow the GR 10 and cross some of the most beautiful deciduous woods of the Parc Naturel regional des Pyrénées Ariégoises.

 Aulus-les-Bains (750m) is best known for its hot springs.
-We will try to visit the School of Aulus where the Mémoire et Histoire Vivante d’Aulus-les- Bains is based.
+Before dinner we will meet Bernadette, Jeanne’s youngest daughter.
+She and her husband still live in Aulus.
+Bernadette will open for us the school of Aulus where the Mémoire et Histoire Vivante d’Aulus-les- Bains is based.
 This association aims to preserve the memory and promote debates about:

 • The French Petain government’s collaboration with the Nazis during WW2